Culturally Respectful Ways to Teach Indigenous Culture This Thanksgiving

 Sing what you and your little one are thankful for!

-• Start with: “This year, I am thankful for…”
+• They start by saying, “This year, I am thankful for…”

 Please be advised: watch any TikTok before you share it with your child.
-Some may not be suitable for younger children and may contain strong content about colonisation including strong language.
+Some may not be suitable for younger children and may contain strong content about colonization including strong language.
 Please make sure you are happy with the content you want to share with your child

 We recommend you follow these TikTokers: